gbowne1/codebooker/docs/DEVSETUP.md

 It is advisable to work on this project using an IDE rather than through the github repository workspace; as this makes it easier to make changes to this project using git commands.

-In this guide, VS code would be used as the IDE template to setup and work on this project.
-However, you can use any IDE of your choice.

-Now to setup your local repository in your IDE you would need to perform these next steps.
+Now to setup your local repository in your IDE perform these next steps.

 ## Clone this repository <a name="clone"></a>
-This simply means replicating the files in this repostiroty in your IDE.
+This simply means replicating the files in this repository in your IDE workspace.

 ### Step 1